Learning & Up-skilling

 To effectively manage or implement marketing activities it is important to be aware of, and ANTICIPATE rapidly changing marketplace and customer demands.
 Many companies develop an annual marketing plan, thinking they don’t need to revise it until the next year.
 Marketing is often seen as mainly a creative profession, but it also requires a “scientific” approach in being able to understand which variables are outside your control, when to use a pro-active versus a re-active response, and how to measure effectiveness.

 #8 – Develop marketing IP that meets the strategic aims of the business

 Employees rarely stay with one employer for life, which means training choices should suit both the individual and the strategic aims of the business.
 Should the individual move on, the IP of the training can be transferred to another individual, and remain within the business as a “skills asset.”

 #9 – Marketing techniques that keep up with a changing business environment

 The basics of marketing remain constant 70% of the time.
 The other 30% is influenced by the techniques, methods and tools you use to accommodate changes in the market, the profile of business owners, customer buying criteria, the technology you use and your communication style.

-Gen-Y’s, Gen X and Baby boomer approaches, skills & communications styles all have place in your business, and understanding how best to utilise their individual strengths will bring creativity, synergy and balance to your business.
+Millennials, Gen-Y’s, Gen X and Baby Boomer approaches, skills & communications styles all have a place in your business, and understanding how best to utilise their individual strengths will bring creativity, synergy and balance to your business.